pinapelz/pinapelz.github.io/src/content/blog/repairing-windows-efi.md

 ```

 It helps to list the disks and examine the partitions to differentiate between them.
-Usually if there's like a 20gb or so Recovery/Reserved partition on a drive that'll be the one where Windows is on.
+Usually if there's 20gb or so Recovery/Reserved partition that'll be a pretty good indicator of the drive Windows was installed on
 ```
 list disk
 select disk X